dcomtois/summarytools/README.md

         custom translations *csv* file; a template is available [here](https://github.com/dcomtois/summarytools/blob/master/translations/language_template.csv)
   - Improved printing of list objects
-      - Objects of class “by” are now printed in the console with optimal results; no more need for \`view(x, method = “pander”);
+      - Objects of class “by” are now automatically printed in the console with optimal results; no more need for \`view(x, method = “pander”)
-        this includes automatic printing (when the results are not assigned to a variable, or when we just type in the variable name in the console and press *Enter*
       - Regular lists containing **summarytools** objects can also be printed with optimal results simply by calling `print(x)` (as opposed to “by” objects, their automatic printing will **not**